 Adding a solar system that offsets a portion (if not all) of your electric bill will add value to your house.
 How much value?
 That depends on who you talk to, but everybody agrees that it will add some sort of value to your property.
 Typically speaking, adding any value to your property would increase your property taxes.
 With a solar system, the state of Nevada has put into place a property Tax Abatement.
 This means that even though the value of your property has increased because of your solar system, your property taxes will not increase.
 The information covering all of this can be found in Nevada Senate Bill 426 or you can go to the link below:

 NV Energy Solar Generations Program

 These solar incentives Las Vegas are available to help reduce the financial costs of installing a solar system here.
 In some cases, they can reduce the cost by over 50%.
 For the first time in history, solar is financially a great investment.
 Over the 25 year life of a system, your average return on investment will be in between 10-15%.
 Plus, there is always the added benefit of helping the environment by relying on clean green energy.

-If you need more information or have any questions about the available incentives, feel free to call or email us at Robco Electric, a leader in Green Source Energy.
+If you need more information or have any questions about the available incentives and solar rebates, then feel free to call or email us at Robco Electric, a leader in Green Source Energy.
 We are a solar contractor based right here in Las Vegas.
-We can be reached at (702) 614-4900 or send an email to email@example.com.
+We can be reached at (702) 614-4900 or send an email to firstname.lastname@example.org.